weinkauf/TeXnicCenter-Manual/source/dictionaries.rst

 Installing dictionaries
 -----------------------

+TeXnicCenter uses the Hunspell spell checker whose dictionaries consist of two
+files: an affix and a dictionary file.
+Single file dictionaries with the ``.oxt`` file extension have to be decompressed first using a file archiver utility such as `Z-Zip <http://www.7-zip.org>`_.

-Each Hunspell dictionary consist of two main files.
-Copy both the affix file, ``language-dialect.aff``, and the dictionary file, ``language-dialect.dic`` into the ``Language`` directory of your TeXnicCenter installation.
-The new dictionary will appear in the :tab:`Spelling` option page immediately, but your new selection will not take affect until after you restarted TeXnicCenter.
+Both the affix file ``language-dialect.aff`` and the dictionary file ``language-dialect.dic`` are copied into the ``Language`` directory in TeXnicCenter's installation folder.
+The new dictionary will appear in the :tab:`Spelling` option page immediately, but your new selection will not take affect until TeXnicCenter has been restarted.

 Personal dictionaries format
 ----------------------------